Natural chemicals produced by fermentation give vintages their distinctive taste.

 Our taste buds can only taste sweet, bitter, sour and salt.
 The nose is the organ that discerns thousands of individual scents, allowing you to taste flavor nuances.
 During the wine fermentation process, thousands of chemical compounds are formed, so it really is not surprising that some of these compounds are similar to flavors we already know, telegraphing our brain to put them into familiar categories.

-Interestingly, red grapes grown in cooler climates produce stereoisomers similar to more tart berries such as red cherries, currants and cranberries, while warmer climate red grapes produce isomers similar to ripe juicy fruits such as blackberries or prunes.
+Interestingly, red grapes grown in cooler climates produce stereoisomers similar to more tart berries such as red cherries, currants and cranberries.
+Warmer climate red grapes produce isomers similar to ripe juicy fruits such as blackberries or prunes.

 The berry flavors in red wine mostly originate from the grape skin.
 While making white wines, the grape skins are removed prior to the fermentation process, allowing the subtle flavors contained in the meat of the grape to dominate.
 Typical stereoisomers found in white wines include flavors similar to apples, citrus and tropical fruits.